metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 ------------------------------------------------------

 v1.1.0.0 - 8/12/2011	Starting with v1.1,0,0, switched to Visual Studio 2010 and Creo-Parametric 1.0.
-			Note ñ this version and subsequent v1.1Ö versions will only work with Creo-Parametric.
+			Note ‚Äì this version and subsequent v1.1‚Ä¶ versions will only work with Creo-Parametric.
-  			Changed the executable name from ìassemble_ptc.exeî to ìCADCreoParametricCreateAssembly.exeî. ìassemble_ptc.exeî will still be used for v1.0Ö versions, which will support only
+  			Changed the executable name from ‚Äúassemble_ptc.exe‚Äù to ‚ÄúCADCreoParametricCreateAssembly.exe‚Äù.
+   			‚Äúassemble_ptc.exe‚Äù will still be used for v1.0‚Ä¶ versions, which will support only
 			Pro/E (i.e. not Creo).
 Modified the internals such that the XML input file is loaded into structures internal to this application (i.e. CADCreoParametricCreateAssembly.exe).
   			This was necessary to make the SIZE_TO_FIT code serviceable/maintainable.
 Added version